Regularity, singularities and $h$-vector of graded algebras: Introduction

-For instance, the Corollary asserts that if $I$ is generated by quadrics, then $R$ is Cohen-Macaulay provided that it is Cohen-Macaulay in codimension $e$.
+For instance, the corollary asserts that if $I$ is generated by quadrics and $\Proj R$ has mild singularities, then $R$ is Cohen-Macaulay provided that it is Cohen-Macaulay in codimension $e$.
 Under stronger assumptions, it follows that $R$ is Gorenstein or even complete intersection, see Corollary \ref{cor3}.

 We now briefly describe the content and organization of the paper.
 Section \ref{prelim} establishes all the important preparatory results.
 It contains a careful analysis of a property which we call $(MT_r)$.
 This is a condition on regularity of certain $\Ext$ modules studied by Murai-Terai (these modules are sometimes called deficiency modules in the literature, see \cite{Sc}).
 It turns out that this regularity condition is precisely what we need to prove all the statements of the main theorem.
 We give a self-contained and independent proof that $(MT_r)$ implies non-negativity of $h_i$ for $i\leq r$, when equalities occur, and also that $(MT_r)$ is preserved under generic hyperplane section.
 Our proofs work also for modules.